gabrahamastro/dissertation2025/README.md

 Bott, M. H. P., & Tantrigoda, D. A. 1987.
 Interpretation of the gravity and magnetic anomalies over the Mull Tertiary intrusive complex, NW Scotland. _Journal of the Geological Society_, **144**(1), 17–28.

+Fatiando a Terra Project, Castro, Y. M., Esteban, F. D., Li, L., Oliveira J., Vanderlei C, Pesce, A., Shea, N., Soler, S. R., Souza-Junior, G. F., Tankersley, M., Uieda, L., & Uppal, I. 2024. _Harmonica v0.7.0: Forward modeling, inversion, and processing gravity and magnetic data._

+Rücker, C., Günther, T., & Wagner, F. M. 2017. pyGIMLi: An open-source library for modelling and inversion in geophysics. _Computers and Geosciences_, **109**, 106–123.

+Smalley, B. 2024.
+PHY-30027: _Data Analysis and Model Testing_.
+Lecture Notes (Keele University, UK).

 Uieda, L. 2018.
 Verde: Processing and gridding spatial data using Green’s functions. _Journal of Open Source Software_, **3**(30), 957.

-Fatiando a Terra Project, Castro, Y. M., Esteban, F. D., Li, L., Oliveira J., Vanderlei C, Pesce, A., Shea, N., Soler, S. R., Souza-Junior, G. F., Tankersley, M., Uieda, L., & Uppal, I. 2024. _Harmonica v0.7.0: Forward modeling, inversion, and processing gravity and magnetic data._

-Rücker, C., Günther, T., & Wagner, F. M. 2017. pyGIMLi: An open-source library for modelling and inversion in geophysics. _Computers and Geosciences_, **109**, 106–123.

 ## Packages Used
 I recommend creating two separate `Conda` environments with which to run code (one for modelling and one for processing gravity and aeromagnetic data), containing the following packages: